pulibrary/requests/README.md

     1. ```mfhd``` https://pulsearch.princeton.edu/requests/9702169?mfhd=9525518 - Ask for a specifif holding recoord
     2. ```source``` https://pulsearch.princeton.edu/requests/9702169?mfhd=9525518&source=pulsearch - Facilitates redirection to the source system that generated the request.
 Currently responds to ```pulsearch``` or ```catalog```, other values will be ignored.
 2. ```/requests/{thesis_id}``` Example: https://pulsearch.princeton.edu/requests/dsp01vx021h212.
 This will result in a redirect to the AEON system.

+## Testing User Roles

+Under current campus access policies if you are interactively testing this gem you need to grant your net ID full campus access privileges.
+You can do by adding your net ID to the campus access list in the bibdata instance you are testing with.
+To do so:

+1. Connect to the server. ```ssh deploy@bibdata-alma-staging1.princeton```
+2. Change to the directory where the rails app is running. ```cd /opt/marc_liberation/current```
+2. Enter the rails console for environment you want to working with. ```RAILS_ENV=production bundle exec rails c```
+3. Add your net ID: ```CampusAccess.create(uid:'mynetid')```